 Fabric C--1/3 yd for the outer border

-(I'd get a little extra of each just in case you have to straighten the fabric store cut or if you are like me, not too precise or prone to mistakes)
+(I'd get a little extra of each just in case you have to straighten the fabric store cut or if y

 Cut: